gitpod-io/gitpod/docs/self-hosted/install/nodes.md

 ---
 url: /docs/self-hosted/latest/install/nodes/
 ---
-#####TODO Move to repo as part of reference?

 # Kubernetes Nodes

-Configure the nodes (computers or virtual machines) that Kuberntes runs Gitpod's workspace pods on.
+Configure the nodes (computers or virtual machines) that Kubernetes runs Gitpod's workspace pods on.

 ## Assign workload to Nodes
 Gitpod schedules two kinds of workloads: the Gitpod installation itself (which we refer to as _meta_) and the workspaces.
 Ideally both types of workloads run on seperate nodes to make makes scaling easier.